 This Guideline is based on the following assumptions and constraints:

-NANP resources, including those covered in this Guideline, are managed by industry administrators (e.g., NANP Administration (NANPA) and the CNA) and numbering resource assignees (e.g., CO Code Holders) based upon administration guidelines developed by industry fora (e.g., CSCN, Industry Numbering Committee (INC)) under the oversight of the North American regulatory authorities (e.g., CRTC, Federal Communications Commission (FCC)).
+NANP resources, including those covered in this Guideline, are managed by industry administrators (e.g., North American Number Plan Administrator (NANPA) and the CNA) and numbering resource assignees (e.g., CO Code Holders) based upon administration guidelines developed by industry fora (e.g., CSCN, Industry Numbering Committee (INC)) under the oversight of the North American regulatory authorities (e.g., CRTC, Federal Communications Commission (FCC)).

 The NANP and the NANP resources are developed in conformance with the International Telecommunication Union Telecommunications Standardization Sector (ITU-T) recommendations including E.164 “The international public telecommunication numbering plan”.
 The NANP Resources assigned in this Guideline are expected to be used in conformance with this Guideline and the related ITU-T recommendations.
 Misuse of a resource either as defined in this Guideline or as defined in ITU-T E.156 “Guidelines for ITU-T action on reported misuse of E.164 number resources” should be reported to the CNA.
-See http://www.cnac.ca/about/contact_us.htm for CNA contact information.
+See https://cnac.ca/about/contact_us.htm for CNA contact information.

 The NANP resources are considered a public resource and are not owned by the assignees.
 Consequently, the resources cannot be sold, brokered, bartered or leased by the assignee for a fee or other consideration except in a manner consistent with Commission direction (e.g., a Commission-approved tariff).